SU(2) representations and a large surgery formula: Vanishing results about contact elements

 We sketch the construction as follows. \benu \item When $i=0$ or $1$, we can construct the same closure for $(M,\ga)$ and $(M',\ga')$ and define $C$ to be the identity map. \item When $i=2$, suppose $\delta\subset \partial M$ is the attaching curve of the contact handle.
 Then a closure of $(M',\ga')$ can be obtained from a closure of $(M,\ga)$ by performing a $0$-surgery along $\delta$, with respect to the framing from $\partial M$.
 Then $C$ is induced by the corresponding cobordism between closures. \eenu

-Suppose $(M,\ga)\subset(M^\p,\ga^\p)$ is a proper inclusion of balanced sutured manifolds and suppose $\xi$ is a contact strucutre compatible with $(M^\p\backslash{\rm int} M,\ga^\p\cup(-\ga))$.
-Based on maps associated to contact handle attachments, we can construct a \textbf{contact gluing map} The first author \cite{li2018gluing} showed that the contact gluing map is functorial, \textit{i.e.} it is indepedent of the contact handle decompositions and gluing two contact structures induces composite maps.
+Suppose $(M,\ga)\subset(M^\p,\ga^\p)$ is a proper inclusion of balanced sutured manifolds and suppose $\xi$ is a contact structure compatible with $(M^\p\backslash{\rm int} M,\ga^\p\cup(-\ga))$.
+Based on maps associated to contact handle attachments, we can construct a \textbf{contact gluing map} The first author \cite{li2018gluing} showed that the contact gluing map is functorial, i.e.\, it is independent of the contact handle decompositions, and gluing two contact structures induces composite maps.

 For a balanced sutured manifold $(M,\ga)$ and a compatible contact structure $\xi$, there are a few ways to decompose $\xi$ \cite{honda2009contact,baldwin2016instanton}.